Macrometacorp/docs/docs/photoniq/p3/get-started-p3.md

 - [View P3 Alerts](./observation/view-p3-alerts.md)
 - [View P3 Audit Log](./observation/view-p3-audit-log.md)

-## Check Web Vitals for Your Optimized Site
+### Step 4: Check Web Vitals for Your Optimized Site

-If you created a PPM job to check web vitals before you optimized the site, then you can [view the web vitals metrics](manage-ppm-service.md#view-web-vital-metrics) and compare the before and after stats now.
+If you previously created a PPM job to check web vitals before site optimization, you can [view the web vitals metrics](manage-ppm-service.md#view-web-vital-metrics) and compare the before and after stats.